 Richard N. Feferman is an Albuquerque attorney.
-He has built a three lawyer firm, Feferman, Warren & Mattison, which handles a wide variety of individual and class action consumer cases throughout New Mexico, Arizona and Colorado.
+He has built a three lawyer firm, Feferman, Warren & Mattison, which handles a wide variety of individual and class action consumer cases throughout New Mexico.
 Most of the firm’s cases are federal lawsuits against car dealers, debt collectors, and lenders.

 Richard N. Feferman is the National Consumer Law Center’s 2013 recipient of the Vern Countryman Consumer Law Award.
 The annual award goes to a public interest attorney whose special contributions to the practice of consumer law have strengthened and affirmed the rights of low-income Americans.